WakiMak/trentent.github.io-forked/_posts/2015-07-23-citrix-seamless-flags-and-their-impact.md

           </div>

           <div style="min-height: 14px;">
-            For our environment we encountered issues as user count increased. &nbsp;It turns out, as each user logged on they consumed a fairly constant amount of CPU. &nbsp;The winlogon.exe process for the server in the screenshot averaged around 0.8% CPU per user, with 35 users that&#8217;s 28% of the CPU no longer available. &nbsp;So why does Task Manager not display these values? &nbsp;The <a href="https://www.google.ca/url?sa=t&rct=j&q=&esrc=s&source=web&cd=3&cad=rja&uact=8&ved=0CCoQFjACahUKEwiB5ZnruPLGAhUJKogKHQ43CDY&url=http%3A%2F%2Fmedia.ch9.ms%2Fteched%2Fna%2F2011%2Fppt%2FWCL304.pptx&ei=xX2xVcHuPInUoASO7qCwAw&usg=AFQjCNFCNa8W9sfmksOfP5Pr0A39vkzocw&sig2=-eIWfdvo0rBV0M1fktDzsA&bvm=bv.98476267,d.cGU">author of Process Explorer </a>has the answer:
+            For our environment we encountered issues as user count increased. &nbsp;It turns out, as each user logged on they consumed a fairly constant amount of CPU. &nbsp;The winlogon.exe process for the server in the screenshot averaged around 0.8% CPU per user, with 35 users that's 28% of the CPU no longer available. &nbsp;So why does Task Manager not display these values? &nbsp;The <a href="https://www.google.ca/url?sa=t&rct=j&q=&esrc=s&source=web&cd=3&cad=rja&uact=8&ved=0CCoQFjACahUKEwiB5ZnruPLGAhUJKogKHQ43CDY&url=http%3A%2F%2Fmedia.ch9.ms%2Fteched%2Fna%2F2011%2Fppt%2FWCL304.pptx&ei=xX2xVcHuPInUoASO7qCwAw&usg=AFQjCNFCNa8W9sfmksOfP5Pr0A39vkzocw&sig2=-eIWfdvo0rBV0M1fktDzsA&bvm=bv.98476267,d.cGU">author of Process Explorer </a>has the answer:
           </div>

           <div style="min-height: 14px;">